ehabit/mochadick/content/post/spec/items.md

 This is a large multi-block structure that kills mobs in a nearby arena.
 Powered by villagers enslaved within.
 Slaves must be supplied with food, water, and stone swords or better.
 There is a slave mortality rate regardless.
 Harvests items and experience from mobs killed.

+##### A Whale Oil Lighthouse

+Dissipates fog in a radius along where it is built, usually on a shoreline.
+Very useful for ports and coastal towns.
+Consumes whale oil to provide light.

 * * *